-It;s the same route as the Northern Camino, but despite that, it wasn’t very busy.
+The coastal path in Asturias Spain is the same route as the Northern Camino, but despite that, it wasn’t very busy.
 From observing one group, it’s also possible to do it on horseback!

 From the coast, mountains appear in the background, almost as a frame for the coastal towns and beaches.
 It’s truly one of the most beautiful places I’ve ever travelled to.

 Our cycling tour started near Playa del Sablón in Llanes.
 Where a beach volleyball competition was taking place.

 After watching the players move, it was time to get active!
 My legs quickly warmed up with an uphill ride up to the cliffs of Paseo de San Pedro.
 Within 5 minutes of cycling, you are treated to views like this:

-It was totally different than the dramatic coloured cliffs that I saw in Basque Country, making me realize that Northern Spain has some of the most incredible, yet under appreciated coastline in all of Europe!
+It was totally different than the dramatic coloured cliffs that I saw in Basque Country.
+It made me realize that Northern Spain has some of the most incredible, yet under-appreciated coastlines in all of Europe!

 Although if you were familiar with mountain biking, you would have been fine.
 Given that I’m more familiar with paved paths like those found on the Danube Cycle Trail, I choose the safer option for a few metres before getting back on again.

-If you get too hot, just take a dip in the sea to cool down, ride a few more kilometres, and then take another dip in yet another pristine white sand beach!
+If you get too hot, just take a dip in the sea to cool down.
+Then, ride a few more kilometres, and then take another dip in yet another pristine white sand beach!
 Wow, wow, wow!

-It quickly became one of my favourite places on earth, and even better, few people seem to know about it, so let’s keep this our little secret, shall we?
+It quickly became one of my favourite places on earth.
+And even better, few people seem to know about it.
+So let’s keep this our little secret, shall we?

 Know Before You Walk or Cycle the Coastal Route in Asturias: